 I actually chose to go to Sprouts because their coconut aminos was much cheaper than what Kroger listed online… but the price of their meat ate up whatever I would have saved on the coconut aminos (and then some), and I forgot to buy the aminos anyway.

 Remember that you’re changing the foods you’re eating, not where you shop.
 Continue to shop at affordable stores like Costco, Walmart and ALDI.

 No matter where you shop, always read the labels for ingredients.
 THAT is the biggest factor for your success, not the name printed on the employee’s t-shirt.

-Plan your meals.
-Plan everyone else’s meals.
-Plan your snacks (if you have kids).
-Plan your shopping list.
+Plan your meals, everyone else’s meals, your snacks (if you have kids) and your shopping list.
 Double check your plans, make a back-up plan and re-check your plans daily.

 The key to success on the Whole30 – and your key to Whole30 on a budget – is planning.

 If you’re new to meal planning, here’s a tutorial on how to get started.

 The creators of the Whole30 discourage snacking as a whole.
 While I can see the usefulness of having an approved bar or snack if you’re short on time, they’re incredibly pricey.

 You also wouldn’t be in this predicament if you had planned accordingly!

 Let the fact that you don’t have a back-up plan save you money, and be the fire under your tush that keeps you on top of meal prep!